da4all/da4all.github.io/_cards/analysis-of-roosevelt-reelection-flyer.md

   In this 20-minute in-class activity, students rhetorically analyze the flyer “Stand Pat Under Present Prosperity,” published by Theodore Roosevelt’s reelection campaign in 1904.
 The flyer is a masterful piece of visual rhetoric that affords excellent opportunities for students to analyze the careful choices by the designers that make the visualization more convincing.

 keywords:
-  - "Visual Rhetoric"
+  - "rhetoric of data visualization"
-  - "Rhetoric of Data Visualization"
+  - "visual rhetoric"

 metadata: